nafizjiwa/REACT-REDUX-Complex-State/README.md

 ## ACTIONS AND PAYLOADS of COMPLEX STATE
 #### (define how to change the state)
-- Actions are js objects with a type property and they are dipatched to the store with `store.dispatch()` `**** Actions creators ****`
+- Actions are js objects with a type property and they are dipatched to the store with `store.dispatch()`</br>
+- Action types naming pattern for complex states 'sliceName/actonDescriptor' to clarify slice of state to update.
+`**** Actions creators ****`
             JS objects with a properties of type and payload Creators are dispatched to the store with store.dispatch() method.